apioo/psx-api/README.md

 from any controller (code-first).
 Based on the specification it is then possible to generate client SDKs or an OpenAPI specification.

-There is also a hosted version of this [code generator](https://typeapi.org/generator) where you can test and play with the generated code.
-If you need a CLI binary to generate code you can also take a look at the [SDKgen](https://sdkgen.app/) project which provides several ways to directly integrate the code generator.
+We provide also a hosted version of this [code generator](https://typeapi.org/generator).
+For more integration options you can also take a look at the [SDKgen](https://sdkgen.app/) project which provides a CLI binary or GitHub action to integrate the code generator.

 ## Usage